Top 30 AWS Interview Questions and Answers

 You have provisioned a higher configuration instance and you want to host your Database as well as app server on the very same instance.
 How would you route the traffic on your DB and to your app server?

-We can route traffic in a port-specific manner by registering the targets with Application load balancer where we can mention the port number and the target DB or app server.
+We can route traffic in a port-specific manner by registering the targets with the Application load balancer where we can mention the port number and the target DB or app server.

 What are the ways to keep your dev/prod team in a loop in case any issue arise with your web/app server outside business hours?

 There are a couple of ways we can do that.
-We can utilize AWS native Cloudwatch service with SNS (Simple Notification Services) to roll out emails/sms in case of any issue arise with our production web/app servers.
+We can utilize AWS native Cloudwatch service with SNS (Simple Notification Services) to roll out emails/SMS in case of any issue arise with our production web/app servers.
 We can also configure a third-party monitoring service like Data Dog and PagerDuty with AWS CloudWatch too.
 We can configure to follow escalation policy in case of major or minor issues or if someone is not available.
 We can configure the monitoring tools to give an automated call to the responsible teams informing them about any outage or any critical matrices breaching.

 If our company already has a system to carry out the identification of the user, how can I use the same system to give AWS account access to my user?

-There are basically three possibilities arise :
+There are basically three possibilities that arise :

 If your corporate directory agrees with SAML 2.0, you can configure SSO access to your AWS account using your corporate directory.